 Switching off the water mains to your home is the most important way to prevent any plumbing disaster from occurring.
-Don’t wait until the day you leave to go on holiday before finding out where the valve is and if you can turn it off easily.
+Don’t wait until the day you leave to go on holiday before finding out where the valve is.
+Locate it early on so you can check if it can be turned off easily.
 It may need a special tool, be rusted or jammed, in which case you’ll need to call a plumber.
 Call the plumber!

 If you’re turning off individual water valves don’t forget those under the toilets and behind the washing machine and dishwasher.